MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$objecttoarray1.md

 Here are some examples of how to use the `$objectToArray` operator with the provided sample JSON.

-### Example 1: Converting a geospatial field to an array.
+### Example 1: Converting a geospatial field to an array

 The following aggregation pipeline converts the `location` field of the `store` document into an array of key-value pairs.